MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 **Applies to:  Microsoft R Server 9.1**

-By default, authenticated R Server  users can publish, list, and get any web services.
+By default, all authenticated Machine Learning Server (and R Server) users can publish/deploy, list, and get any web services as well as call all APIs.
 Additionally, users can also update and delete the web services they have deployed.

-You can use roles to further control who can publish, update, and delete web services in R Server.
+You can use roles to further control who can call the APIs and publish/deploy, update, and delete web services.
 There are several standard roles, each of which has different permissions.
 How users are put assigned to roles depends on what authentication method is configured for R Server.
-For more on configuring authentication for R Server, read the article, ["Authentication options."](configure-authentication.md)
+For more on configuring authentication, read the article, ["Authentication options."](configure-authentication.md)

 >[!IMPORTANT]
 >**These roles are not the same as RBAC in Azure Active Directory.** While the default roles described here-in bear the same names as the roles you can define in Azure, it is not possible to inherit the Azure roles.
-If you want role-based access control over web services, you must set up roles again.
+If you want role-based access control over web services and APIs, you must set up roles again.

 ## What do I need?

-To assign groups of users in your Active Directory to R Server roles for web services, you must have:
+To assign groups of users in your Active Directory to Machine Learning Server roles, you must have:

-+ An instance of Microsoft R Server that is [configured to operationalize analytics](../install/operationalize-r-server-enterprise-config.md)
++ An instance of Machine Learning Server that is [configured to operationalize analytics](../install/operationalize-r-server-enterprise-config.md)

 + Authentication for this instance must be via Active Directory/LDAP (AD/LADP) or Azure Active Directory (AAD) and [already configured](configure-authentication.md)